elunacado/mayanGrammar/README.md

 ##Tests
 To run this code

-*Leti'obe' is the plural for he and she or as we would say in spanish 'ellos o ellas' **Ambiguity: <br />
+*Leti'obe' is the plural for he and she or as we would say in spanish 'ellos o ellas' <br />
+**Ambiguity: <br />
 ***Left Side Recursion: <br />